 When inhaled over an extended period of time, mold can cause congestion and throat irritation, as well as coughing and wheezing in otherwise healthy individuals.
 For others, symptoms can be much worse.

 Approximately 25% of people are allergic to mold, and about 235 million people live with varying degrees of asthma, with children being particularly vulnerable.
-Exposure to mold for these individuals, as well as anyone with additional respiratory conditions, can lead to asthma attacks, pneumonia, and other serious infections.
+Exposure to mold for these individuals, as well as anyone with additional respiratory conditions, can lead to asthma attacks, pneumonia, and other serious infections, find more info on howellsac.com.
 The increased moisture and humidity in your home also allows for common allergens, such as pollen and dust mites, to increase.

 What you can do: